Lycée Louis-le-Grand: Notable alumni

 Louis-le-Grand has long been considered to play an important role in the education of French elites.
 In 1762, just before the college's nationalization, scholar Jean-Baptiste-Jacques Élie de Beaumont wrote: "The Jesuit College of Paris has for a long time been a state nursery, the most fertile in great men."
 Many of its former students have become influential statesmen, diplomats, prelates, writers, artists, intellectuals and scientists.

-It counts seven Nobel Prize laureates as alumni, second only to the Bronx High School of Science in New York City, and one Nobel Memorial Prize in Economic Sciences.
+It counts seven Nobel Prize laureates as alumni, second only to the Bronx High School of Science in New York City, one Nobel Memorial Prize in Economic Sciences and six Fields Medal winners.
 The Louis-le-Grand alumni laureates are, by chronological order of prize-winning: Frédéric Passy (Peace, 1901); Henri Becquerel (Physics, 1903); Charles Louis Alphonse Laveran (Medicine, 1907); Paul d'Estournelles de Constant (Peace, 1909); Romain Rolland (Literature, 1915); Jean-Paul Sartre (Literature, 1964); Maurice Allais (Memorial Prize in Economic Sciences, 1988); and Serge Haroche (Physics, 2012).